What is this all about?

 Who are you?

 Like you and everyone else, I'm a lot of things.
-You can learn all about me at https://www.ineffable-solutions.com/about.
-But, the thing that is probably the most interesting and relevant to you, here, and now is: I'm an artist who enjoys drawing.
+You can learn all about me at my professional website https://www.ineffable-solutions.com/about.
+But, the thing that is probably most interesting and relevant to you, here, and now is: I'm an artist who enjoys drawing.

 I've been drawing, doodling, and cartooning since I was a kid.
-For decades, I've bored and entertained my family and friends with my fun, informal art.
+For decades, I've exhausted and entertained my family and friends with my fun, informal art.
 However, I've never been a "professional artist"; it has never been my full-time job.
-Instead, I did IT/Quality Assurance for 25 years, and am now a public speaker.
+Instead, I did IT/Quality Assurance for 25 years and became a full-time, public speaker in 2016.

 And then 2020 happened.

-Since the pandemic began, my job has largely been on hold.
-Hopefully that changes soon, but in the meantime - to keep myself busy and sane - I've returned to my past passion: drawing.
+Since the pandemic, my public speaking job has been largely on hold.
+Hopefully that changes soon (need a soft skills speaker?!
+Contact me!), but in the meantime - to keep myself busy and sane - I've returned to my past passion: drawing.

 Why do you draw the strangers?

-Sometimes they request it, (although sometimes they don't).
+Often they request it, (though sometimes they don't).

-But either way, each drawing is always intended, first and foremost, as a small gift - a random act of kindness to a total stranger.
+Regardless, each drawing is always intended as a small gift - a random act of kindness to a total stranger.

 But there are other reasons, too.
 In addition to keeping me busy and sane, I also draw strangers as practice ("...makes perfect") and for fun (I enjoy it).
 And yes, occasionally a free sketch leads to a paid commission, which is nice, too.

-For those that request it, I find a good photo candidate posted online, usually from RedditGetsDrawn - a "community for redditors who want to get drawn and redditors who want to draw them!" - but also from various, other online, similar sites and sources.
+Many strangers request to be drawn.
+I find most good photos of strangers posted online, usually at RedditGetsDrawn - a "community for redditors who want to get drawn and redditors who want to draw them!" - but also from various, other online sites and sources.

 What is the "Favorite Drawing of Me" project?

-In January 2021, a friend posted their favorite photograph of themselves online.
+In January 2021, an old friend posted their favorite photograph of themselves online.
 I saw it and decided to surprise them by drawing it.
-The entire experience and their positive reaction inspired me to start a small, personal project: I'd find totally random strangers on Twitter that publicly posted their self-described "favorite photo of themselves"...and I'd surprise them by drawing them - for them, for practice, for fun, and for free.
-But, soon after I started the project I discovered another reason to draw strangers: for perspective.
+The entire experience and their positive reaction inspired me to start a small, personal project: I'd find totally random strangers on Twitter that publicly posted their self-described "favorite photo of me"...and I'd surprise them by drawing them - for them, for practice, for fun, and for free.

-For each drawing, I'd always begin by searching Twitter for the phrase "my favorite photo of me" (and many variations).
+For each drawing, I'd always begin by searching Twitter for the phrase "favorite photo of me" (and many variations).
 This returned many results with new photos posted every hour.
-Then, I'd start browsing - looking for photos of strangers that were interesting, funny, poignant, artistic...
-Anything that inspired me.
-And when I found one that seemed like a good candidate, I'd then learn a little bit about the stranger.
+Trust me, there is no shortage of selfies on the internet.
+Anyway, I'd start browsing the results - looking for photos of strangers that were interesting, funny, poignant, artistic, inspiring - and when I found one that seemed like a good candidate, I'd then learn a little bit about the stranger.
 I'd explore the strangers Twitter feed, I'd read the past few days/weeks/months of their posts and replies, I'd visit any websites or blogs they had linked, and I'd check out any other online/social media presence they had listed.
 All this was to 1) try and get a feel for the person to help inspire my drawing of them, and 2) to avoid drawing jerks.
 I hate jerks.

 But, I soon realized that all this was also giving me a tiny peek into their lives.
 I was learning about interesting people from all around the world!
 It gave me insight into what others thought and how they lived.
 It broadened my horizon.
 It allowed me to see and learn things that I might not have seen or learned otherwise.
 I read exciting Tweets and mundane ones, joyful ones, and heartbreaking ones.
 I discovered incredible introverts and insufferable narcissists.
 I read about cancer survivors and tragic loss.
 And, it was all amazing.